Vaei/VGImplementation/README.md

 ### Interactable Ability

 Open up the GA_Interactable_Demo and assign a montage to the `PlayMontageAndWait` node - none are included here, so add anything you want for testing.

+## Testing

+Place a few `BP_Interactable_Demo` into your level, roughly at the height of the character's waist.
+PIE and you should see interaction prompts occurring.
+Pressing E when close enough should result in interaction.

+## Troubleshooting

+If no interaction prompt occurs:
+* `p.Vigil.Selection.Debug 1` - when near an interactable, does the cone turn red?
+If its only ever green, then its not detecting your graspable components
+  * Check the collision profile assigned is `Grasp` and that it is setup correctly as specified in this guide
+  * Check that the `CollisionChannel` assigned to `VG_GraspTargeting` is `Grasp` the `CollisionChannel` assigned to `VG_VigilTargeting` is `Interaction`

+## Extra

 ### Interaction Options